EmbodiedCognition/py-c3d/docs/examples.md

     with open('random-points.c3d', 'wb') as h:
         writer.write(h)

 The function `c3d.writer.Writer.add_frames` take pairs of ``numpy`` or python arrays.
-First array in each frame tuple contains the point data and the second analog data for the frame.
-References of the data are tracked until `c3d.writer.Writer.write` is called, serializing all data frames to a C3D binary file.
+First array in each frame tuple contains the point data and the second contains analog data for the frame, leaving one of the arrays empty indicates no analog --- or point data--- should be included in the file.
+References of the data arrays are tracked until `c3d.writer.Writer.write` is called, serializing metadata and data frames to a C3D binary file.

 Editing
 -------